thybag/json-api-rehydrate/readme.md

 # JSON:API rehydrate

-JSON:API rehydrate is a small utility for "rehydrating" (or deserializing) a [json:api](http://jsonapi.org/) response back in to a hierarchical data structure for easier use on the frontend.
+JSON:API rehydrate is a small, fast, dependencyless utility for "rehydrating" (or deserializing) [json:api](http://jsonapi.org/) responses back in to hierarchical data structures for easier use on the front-end.

 ## Installation